OpenEvalProject/evals/manuscripts/elife-58659/v2/manuscript.md

 To determine the subcellular localization of lncRNAs, first all lncRNAs expressed in the nuclear and/or cytosolic RNA fraction (RPKM ≥ 1 in two biological replicates) of H1-derived PP2 stage cells were selected.
 Among these expressed lncRNAs, those with ≥ 1 RPKMcytosol and < 1 RPKMnucleus were classified as ‘cytosol enriched’.
 Conversely, lncRNAs with < 1 RPKMcytosol and ≥ 1 RPKMnucleus were termed ‘nucleus enriched’.
 LncRNAs expressed in both fractions (≥1 RPKMcytosol and ≥ 1 RPKMnucleus) were tagged with ‘both’.

-## Assignment of lncRNAs to their nearest coding gene using GREAT
+### Assignment of lncRNAs to their nearest coding gene using GREAT

 GREAT (Genomic Regions Enrichment of Annotations Tool 3.0.0; McLean et al., 2010) was run with the ‘Single nearest gene’ within 1000 kb option to assign the nearest coding genes to the following sets of lncRNAs: i) DE-transcribed lncRNAs, ii) PP2-transcribed lncRNAs that are not transcribed at the DE stage (non-transcribed control set for i)), iii) PP2-transcribed lncRNAs, and iv) lncRNAs transcribed at the DE stage but not transcribed in PP2 cells (non-transcribed control set for iii)).
 The log2-transformed RPKM values of the lncRNA-associated coding genes were then graphed as boxplots using ggplot2.
 The corresponding absolute coding-to-lncRNA inter-gene distances were visualized as cumulative frequency plots.

-## Gene-gene correlations and GO enrichment
+### Gene-gene correlations and GO enrichment

 Pearson correlations were calculated among all genes across a catalog of 38 tissues/cell types derived from all three germ layers (16 Illumina BodyMap 2.0 tissues, other publicly available data sets (see ‘Data sources’ below), and EndoC-βH1 RNA-seq data generated in our lab).
 Scatter plots of the log2-transformed RPKM values for lncRNAs/neighboring TFs and histograms of the Pearson correlation coefficients were plotted in R using ggplot2.

 Spearman correlations were calculated to test for expression coregulation among all genes expressed (RPKM ≥ 1) in a minimum of ten out of 38 tissues.
 The resulting correlation matrix was then used to calculate the Euclidean distance followed by hierarchical clustering.
 The resulting heatmap was subdivided into ten clusters.
 Cluster visualization was done using heatmap.3 (https://raw.githubusercontent.com/obigriffith/biostar-tutorials/master/Heatmaps/heatmap.3.R) from gplots v3.0.1 (http://cran.r-project.org/web/packages/gplots/index.html).
 GO enrichment (Ashburner et al., 2000; The Gene Ontology Consortium, 2019) and KEGG pathway (Kanehisa et al., 2017) analyses to assign functional annotation to all ten clusters were performed with gProfiler v0.6.4 (Reimand et al., 2016) using g:Profiler archive revision 1741 (Ensembl 90, Ensembl Genomes 38).

-## Alignment and processing of ChIP-seq samples
+### Alignment and processing of ChIP-seq samples

 All sequence reads were filtered to include only those passing the standard Illumina quality filter, and then aligned to the Homo sapiens reference genome (hg38/GRCh38) using Bowtie version 1.1.1 (Langmead et al., 2009).
-The following parameters were used to select only uniquely aligning reads with a maximum of two mismatches:−k1−m1−l50−n2−best−strata
+The following parameters were used to select only uniquely aligning reads with a maximum of two mismatches:

+$$
+−k1−m1−l50−n2−best−strata
+$$

 SAMtools (Li et al., 2009) was then used to filter reads with a MAPQ score less than 30 and to remove duplicate reads.
 Finally, replicate ChIP-seq and input BAM files were merged and sorted.
 The HOMER makeUCSCfile function (Heinz et al., 2010) was used to create a bedGraph formatted file for viewing in the UCSC Genome Browser.

-## Ribosome profiling and matching RNA-seq
+### Ribosome profiling and matching RNA-seq

 Ribosome profiling was performed on PP2 cells obtained from six independent differentiations of H1 hESCs with the Rezania et al., 2014 protocol, yielding an average of 89% PDX1-positive cells.
 Ribosome footprinting and sequencing library preparation was done with the TruSeq Ribo Profile (Mammalian) Library Prep Kit (Illumina, Cat# RPYSC12116, currently out of production) according to the TruSeq Ribo Profile (Mammalian) Reference Guide (version August 2016).
 In short, 50 mg of PP2 aggregates were washed twice with cold PBS and lysed for 10 min on ice in 1 mL lysis buffer (1 × TruSeq Ribo Profile mammalian polysome buffer, 1% Triton X-100, 0.1% NP-40, 1 mM dithiothreitol, 10 U ml−1 DNase I, cycloheximide (0.1 mg/ml) and nuclease-free H2O).
 Per sample, 400 μL of lysate was further processed according to manufacturer's instructions.
 Final library size distributions were checked on the Bioanalyzer 2100 using a High Sensitivity DNA assay (Agilent Technologies), multiplexed and sequenced on an Illumina HiSeq 4000 producing single end 1 × 51 nt reads.
 Ribo-seq libraries were sequenced to an average depth of 85M reads.

 Total RNA was isolated using TRIzol Reagent (Thermo Fisher Scientific) from the exact same cell cultures processed for ribosome profiling (10% of the total number of cells).
 Total RNA was DNase treated and purified using the RNA Clean and Concentrator−25 kit (Zymo Research).
 RIN scores (RIN = 10 for all six samples) were measured on a BioAnalyzer 2100 using the RNA 6000 Nano assay (Agilent Technologies).
 Poly(A)-purified mRNA-seq library preparation was performed according to the TruSeq Stranded mRNA Reference Guide (Illumina), using 500 ng of total RNA as input.
 Libraries were multiplexed and sequenced on an Illumina HiSeq 4000 producing paired-end 2 × 101 nt reads.

-## Alignment of Ribo-seq and matched mRNA-seq samples
+### Alignment of Ribo-seq and matched mRNA-seq samples

 Prior to mapping, ribosome-profiling reads were clipped for residual adapter sequences and filtered for mitochondrial, ribosomal RNA and tRNA sequences (Figure 2—source data 1).
 Next, all mRNA and ribosome profiling data were mapped to the Ensembl 87 transcriptome annotation of the human genome hg38 assembly using STAR 2.5.2b (Dobin et al., 2013) in 2-pass mapping mode.
 To avoid mRNA-seq mapping biases due to read length, the 2 × 101 nt mRNA-seq reads were next trimmed to 29-mers, and those mRNA reads were processed and mapped with the exact same settings as the ribosome profiling data.
 For the mapping of 2 × 101 nt RNA-seq reads six mismatches per read were allowed (default is 10), whereas two mismatches were permitted for the Ribo-seq and trimmed mRNA-seq reads.
 To account for variable ribosome footprint lengths, the search start point of the read was defined using the option --seedSearchStartLmaxOverLread, which was set to 0.5 (half the read, independent of ribosome footprint length).
 Furthermore, --outFilterMultimapNmax was set to 20 and --outSAMmultNmax to 1, which prevents the reporting of multimapping reads.

-## Detecting actively translated reading frames
+### Detecting actively translated reading frames

 Canonical ORF detection using ribosome profiling data was performed with RiboTaper v1.3 (Calviello et al., 2016) with standard settings.
 For each sample, we selected only the ribosome footprint lengths for which at least 70% of the reads matched the primary ORF in a meta-gene analysis.
 Following the standard configuration of RiboTaper, we required ORFs to have a minimum length of 8aa, evidence from uniquely mapping reads and at least 21 P-sites.
 The final list of translation events was stringently filtered requiring the translated gene to have an average RNA RPKM ≥ 1 and to be detected as translated in all six profiled samples.
 Furthermore, we required the exact ORF to be detected independently in at least 4 out of 6 samples.

-## Translational efficiency estimates
+### Translational efficiency estimates

 Translational efficiency (TE) estimations were calculated as the ratio of Ribo-seq over mRNA-seq DESeq2 normalized counts, yielding independent gene-specific TEs for each of the six individual replicate differentiations.
 For this, mRNA-seq and Ribo-seq based expression quantification was calculated for (annotated and newly detected) coding sequences (CDSs/ORFs) only, using RNA reads trimmed to footprint sizes as described above.

-## Data sources
+### Data sources

 The following datasets used in this study were downloaded from the GEO and ArrayExpress repositories: